 Arabic letters can seem so different to our Roman alphabet that they can quickly seem indecipherable.
-That's why learning the phonetics of the letters helps you better memorize the alphabet.
+That's why learning the phonetics of the symbols helps you better memorise the alphabet.

-To learn and know the Arabic alphabet by heart, it's better to practice reading and re-reading Arabic signs aloud, to develop a sort of melody, since it's easier than normal reading.
+To learn and know the Arabic alphabet by heart, it's better to practise reading and re-reading Arabic signs aloud, to develop a sort of melody, since it's easier than normal reading.

 Learning Arabic will require developing certain linguistic competencies:

-- Your hearing: knowing how to listen will allows students to memorize the proper pronunciation as it's done by a native speaker.
-Educational websites that focus on Arabic or educational CD-Roms enable you to listen to words and letters of the Arabic alphabet.
+- Hearing: knowing how to listen effectively enables students to memorise the proper pronunciation as it's used by a native speaker.
+Educational websites or apps that focus on Arabic enable you to listen to words and letters of the Arabic alphabet.

-- Your writing: like with Mandarin Chinese, Arabic writing has its own rules.
-The type of writing recommended by linguists allows you to avoid confusing the numerous letter and accelerates the memorization process.
+- Writing: as with Mandarin Chinese, written Arabic has its own rules.
+The type of writing recommended by linguists allows you to avoid confusing the numerous letters and accelerates the memorisation process.
 To see and reproduce the lettering correctly, students can watch instructional videos online.

 To know if your pronunciation is correct, Arabic students can download smartphone applications that help with Arabic oral skills and with eliminating all traces of your English accent.

-Students can choose to arrange the letters into the following examples of categories:
+For example, students can choose to arrange the letters into the following categories:

-By making accurate and concise notes about these letter groups, Arabic students can more easily memorize the Arabic alphabet in less than a month!
+By making accurate and concise notes about these letter groups, Arabic students can more easily memorise the Arabic alphabet in less than a month.

 It's useless to rush into learning only to forget within a few months.
 Some linguistic researchers have even developed a system of spaced repetition that's based on the forgetting curve: a student reviews a point or a word just before they're about to forget.
-This system enables students to learn Arabic letters at a rate of 10 to 15 per day, and to remember them better over the long term.
+This system enables students to learn Arabic letters at a rate of 10 to 15 per day and to remember them more effectively over the long term.

 To learn according to educational best practices, nothing is more important than working through everything with expert educators of that language.
-Students' progress will be monitored and memorization of the Arabic alphabet will be made easier through the teacher's various exercises.
+Student progress will be monitored and memorisation of the Arabic alphabet and its practical application will be made easier through the teacher's various exercises.

-To internalize the Arabic alphabet, students can buy a variety of specialized manuals aimed at helping English speakers:
+To internalise the Arabic alphabet, students can buy a variety of specialised manuals aimed at helping English speakers: